better-api/better-api/docs/syntax.md

 ---

 You can also specify multiple auth types per endpoint.
-They are joined by `or` (at least one of them has to match)
+They are joined by `or` (at least one of them has to match).

 ```text
 GET {